Philia-Agape/Philia-Agape.github.io/_posts/2021-10-31-Central-Limit-Theorem.md

 Given one kind of random variable X, with mean $$\mu$$ and standard deviation $$\sigma$$, then if we pick n such samples, the mean of these sample would be $$\mu$$ and the variance of these samples should be $$\frac{\mu}{\sqrt{n}}.$$

-Note at this moment the CNT

-The mean is intuitively direct to understand, let's recall first the derivation of mean and variance of gaussian distribution.
+Although not explicitly stated, we are assuming the paobability density function of X obeys Gaussian distribution, and the reason is the density function is symmetric with respect to the mean value.
+The mean is intuitively direct to understand: consider a simple example, soccer balls produced by the same pipline (thus identical) with same expected weight m, and expected variance $$\sigma^2$$, then as we choose to test more and more soccer balls, the average weight converges to m by [Large Number Theorem](https://en.wikipedia.org/wiki/Law_of_large_numbers).
+The variance

 The probability density function is \[ \frac{1}{\sigma \sqrt{2\pi}} \int_{-\infty}^{\infty} exp(-(\frac{(x-\mu)^2}{2 \sigma^2})) \, dx = 1. \]
 Note if we denote the integral $$\int_{-\infty}^{\infty} exp() \, dx $$